devjubayr/aimagine/README.md

 ## AIMAGINE | Comprehensive SAAS product to manage and manipulate Images

-AIMAGINE is a cutting-edge SaaS platform that leverages artificial intelligence to provide professional-grade image manipulation tools.
+AIMAGINE is a cutting-edge SaaS platform that provide professional-grade image manipulation tools.
 Our suite goes beyond basic and advanced transformations while ensuring quality preservation and professional results.

 #### _Key Features_